javihernandez/cas/README.md

 Give any digital asset a meaningful, globally-unique, immutable identity that is authentic, verifiable, traceable from anywhere.

 <img align="right" src="docs/img/codenotary_mascot.png" width="256px"/>
-When using CodeNotary CAS in source code, release, deployment or at runtime, you allow a continuous trust verification that can be used to detect unusual or unwanted activity in your workload and act on it.
+When using Codenotary CAS in source code, release, deployment or at runtime, you allow a continuous trust verification that can be used to detect unusual or unwanted activity in your workload and act on it.
 <br/>
-Powered by CodeNotary's digital identity infrastructure, CAS lets you do Attestation of all of your digital assets that add a trust level of your choice, custom attributes and a meaningful status without touching or appending anything (unlike digital certificates).
+Powered by Codenotary's digital identity infrastructure, CAS lets you Attest all your digital assets that add a trust level of your choice, custom attributes and meaningful status without touching or appending anything (unlike digital certificates).
 That allows change and revocation post-release without breaking any customer environment.
 <br/>
 Everything is done in a global, collaborative way to break the common silo solution architecture.
-Leveraging an immutable, always-on DLT platform allows you to avoid complex setup of Certificate authorities or digital certificates (that are unfit for DevOps anyway).
+Leveraging an immutable always-on platform allows you to avoid complex setup of Certificate authorities or digital certificates (that are unfit for DevOps anyway).

 ----
 > :warning: **From version v0.10 a major refactory has replaced the old VCN CLI.
 While the old VCN versions are available to download in the release section, we don't provide support and maintenance anymore.**